enso-org/enso/doc/haskell-style-guide.md

 While we have attempted to use haskell auto-formatters to enforce many of the above stylistic choices in this document, none have been found to be flexible enough for our needs.
-However, as tools evolve or new ones emerge, we are open to revisiting this decision; if you know of a tool that
+However, as tools evolve or new ones emerge, we are open to revisiting this decision; if you know of a tool that would let us automate the above stylistic rules, then please speak up.

 ## Commenting
 Comments are a tricky area to get right, as we have found that comments often